MikroElektronika/mikrosdk_click_v2/clicks/lr6/README.md

 ### Application Init

-> Initialization of SPI module and log UART.
-> After driver initialization, the app executes a default configuration.
+> Initializes the logger and LR 6 Click and applies the default configuration.

 ```c
 void application_init ( void )